anniequinn/OSMtidy/README.md

 **Filters development and validation** Annie Visser-Quinn, Melissa Bedinger and Kerri McClymont

-**Contact** If you have any questions about using or running the code, or wish to access pre-filtered outputs for UK city locations, please contact m.bedinger@hw.ac.uk.
+**Contact** If you have any questions about using or running the code, or wish to access pre-filtered outputs for UK city locations, please contact m.bedinger@ed.ac.uk.

 **Please cite** Visser-Quinn et al. (2023) OSMtidy V0.0.6, Edinburgh, Scotland. doi: 10.5281/zenodo.7957953 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7957953.svg)](https://doi.org/10.5281/zenodo.7957953)